adithgeorge/Apple_Tweet_Sentiment/README.md

 https://apple-tweet-sentiments.herokuapp.com/

-**There is a problem found when connecting to streamlit on a chromium browser on PC.**
+**There is a problem found when connecting to streamlit on a chromium browser on PC.
+UPDATE: Use incognito mode.**
 **It is better to open the web app via a mobile browser or using Microsoft Edge on PC.**

 ## Problem Statement